 Who Inherits Assets in Florida if There’s No Will?

-The intestate succession laws in Florida are relatively straightforward.
+The intestate succession laws and inheritance laws in Florida are relatively straightforward.
 Any wealth subject to intestate succession in Florida will pass to your next-of-kin as required by law.
 Your next-of-kin could be your spouse, children, grandchildren, parents, or other siblings.
 If children, grandchildren, or great-grandchildren, they are referred to as your descendants.

 For example, if you are married when you pass away and have no children, your spouse will inherit everything.
 Conversely, if you are unmarried and have children, the children will split all your intestate assets evenly.
 So if you have three living children at your time of death, each will receive one-third of your assets.